elastic/rally/docs/telemetry.rst

 Supported telemetry parameters:

 * ``recording-template``: The name of a custom flight recording template.
-It is up to you to correctly install those recording template on each target machine.
+It is up to you to correctly install these recording templates on each target machine.
 If none is specified, the default recording template of Java flight recorder is used.

 .. note::